JenniferRoelens/DitchDetConn/README.md

 Model code and parts of the code can be reused with attribution (see license file)

-Roelens J. et al. (2017), Extracting drainage networks and their connectivity using LiDAR data, Hydrological Process (under review)
+Roelens J. et al. (2017), Extracting drainage networks and their connectivity using LiDAR data, Hydrological Processes

 #I'm an environmental modeller, not a professional programmer